High & very high risk

 MECHANISM OF ACTION

-Histone deacetylases (HDACs) belong to a larger set of proteins collectively known as epigenetic regulators that can alter gene expression by chemically modifying DNA or its associated chromosomal proteins.
+HDAC inhibitors belong to a larger set of proteins collectively known as epigenetic regulators that can alter gene expression by chemically modifying DNA or its associated chromosomal proteins.
 Abnormal activity of these regulators is believed to play an important role in cancer and other diseases.
-There are currently two HDAC inhibitors, one oral and one injectable, approved by the FDA for the treatment of T-cell lymphoma.

 Myelodysplastic Syndrome is a type of blood cancer in which the bone marrow does not make enough healthy blood.
 MDS is normally a disease of the elderly and sometimes may progress into AML, which is a more rapidly growing cancer.